 COURT, Claude Auguste.
-Grasse (or Saint-Cézaire-sur-Siagne?)
-24.9.1793 — Paris 21.1.1880.
+Grasse (or Saint-Cézaire-sur-Siagne, both in Alpes-Maritimes) 24.9.1793 — Paris 21.1.1880.
 French soldier serving as a General under Rañjit Singh.
-Educated at Lycée de Casale in Piémont in 1804-10, at École polytéchnique and in 1812-13 at the military academy of Saint-Cyr near Paris.
+Son of an officer, André Ambroise C. Educated at Lycée de Casale in Piémont in 1804-10, at École polytéchnique and in 1812-13 at the military academy of Saint-Cyr near Paris.
 In 1813 joined the French army (in active service 1813-15).
-In 1818 came to the East, first as tutor of children of the French consul in Baghdad.
-Until 1826 in Baghdad and Iran, then joined, together with —> Avitabile, Rañjit Singh’s forces and served as an artillery general 1827-39, and much improved the Sikh artillery.
+In 1818 came to the East, first as tutor of the children of French consul in Baghdad.
+Until 1826 in Baghdad and Iran, then joined, together with —> Avitabile, Rañjit Singh’s forces and served as an artillery officer in 1827-39 (1836 General), and much improved the Sikh artillery.
 After Rañjit Singh’s death the Sikh troups attacked Court, who was protected by Ventura and soon returned to France (in 1844).
 Married Fezli Azam Joo, a Kashmiri lady, who came with him to France.
 They had several children.

-Sources: Hackin briefly in MDAFA 9, 1939, 3; Buckland, Dictionary (states erringly that Court died in Grasse in 1861); Lafont, Topoi 4, 1994, 9ff.; Wikipedia; not in D.B.F. or Arch. biogr. fr.
+Sources: Hackin briefly in MDAFA 9, 1939, 3; Buckland, Dictionary (states erringly that Court died in Grasse in 1861); E. Errington, “Rediscovering the Coin Collection of General Claude-Auguste Court: A Preliminary Report”, Topoi 5, 1995, 409-424; J.-M. Lafont, Topoi 4, 1994, 9ff. and *Indika: Essays in Indo-French Relations, 1630-1976.
+N.D.
+2000; Wikipedia; not in D.B.F. or Arch. biogr. fr.

 Last Updated on 1 year by Admin